 Granted, one may think that the only effect that seafood fraud has on anything is one’s pocketbook.
 Albeit a valid point, there are other environmental and health concerns that come with seafood fraud.

-The same chemical and handling regulations do not apply to all fish.
+The same chemicals and handling regulations do not apply to all fish.
 Thus swapping them out places consumers’ health at risk.
-There is the risk of allergic reactions (which can result in breathing difficulties), histamine poisoning (occurs when the fish you’re eating wasn’t kept at safe temperatures and spoiled before you received it.
+There is a risk of allergic reactions (which can result in breathing difficulties), histamine poisoning (which occurs when the fish you’re eating wasn’t kept at safe temperatures and spoils before you receive it).
 It can result in a rapid heart rate, headaches, dizziness, and stomach cramps.), and ciguatera poisoning (food poisoning caused by eating fish that is contaminated by ciguatera toxin and often results in nausea, pain, cardiac, and neurological symptoms).

 Seafood fraud may also upset consumers because it hinders their desire to be more sustainable.
 By mislabeling fish, you are affecting their ability to make really informed decisions that will serve to protect marine life, and they will continue to, unbeknownst to them, demand a steady supply of a particular fish species, despite the fact that it may be in trouble.